What mushrooms look like are different. Beware, poisonous mushrooms: a selection of known species. Types by food type

 • vitamins of group A, that is, carotene;

-• vitamins of groups B and C.
+• vitamins of group B and C.

-Also, some species contain vitamins of group D.
+Also, some types contain vitamins D.

 However, there are also known pathogens that are also edible.

-Edible mushrooms are also divided into types, depending on their shape.
+Edible mushrooms are also divided into types depending on their shape.
 They are:

 • tubular;